 Complementary Points Concerning Varaham Fire Temple in Yazd

-Varjavand Hall is located in the temple and was restored in 2008; this part was made by Jamshid Amanat to commemorate his wife’s memory and displays the tradition and customs of Zorostorian followers.
+Varjavand Hall is located in the temple and was restored in 2008; Jamshid Amanat made this part of commemorating his wife’s memory and displaying the traditions and customs of Zorostorian followers.

 What Are the Best Hotels Near Varaham Fire Temple in Yazd?

-If you want to rest in a five-star hotel, do not miss Persian Safaiyeh Hotel.
+If you want to rest in a five-star hotel, do not miss the Persian Safaiyeh Hotel.
 Dad Hotel is a traditional four-star hotel that invites you to enjoy a memorable night in Yazd.
 Laleh Hotel is a three-star resting place that displays the traditional architecture of Yazd.
-Atlas Hotel is one of the two-star hotels in Yazd that make you feel comfortable.
+Atlas Hotel is a two-star hotel in Yazd that makes you feel comfortable.
 Almas Yazd Traditional Hotel is a one-star that is close to the temple.

 What Are the Close Attractions Near Varaham Fire Temple in Yazd?

 Dowlatabad Garden sits among the fantastic attractions in Yazd, and you can join this place after exploring the temple.
 The garden is 3.5 km away from the Zoroastrian Fire Temple of Yazd.